Maggie Don is standing to be elected to Northamptonshire County Council to represent the Wicksteed Division

 In an earlier blog post last week I let you know about work that Network Rail is currently carrying out.
 This work is taking place overnight on the railway between Kettering and Corby to electrify the Midland Main Line as part of their upgrade plan.
 The orignal blog...read more

 Many residents properties back onto the railway line that makes the western border of Wicksteed & St.Michaels ward.
 In preparation for electrification of the Midland Main line work will commence from 26th January to start clearing the vegetation.
-This work can...read more
+This work can only be...read more

 After a year it seems that still nobody knows that blood donors at Kettering’s Corn Market Hall can claim their parking fees back!
 Just over a year ago I moved a motion at Kettering Council calling for them to refund the cost of parking for blood donors using the...read more